 Matter decays.
 There is no rebirth.

-This is the conscious but ruthless experience of transience.
+This is the ruthless experience of transience.
 Is it possible to cope?

 Transience and the difficulty of reality

 It was following a talk on transience by Jonathan Lear in May 2018 at Birkbeck, University of London, when I was finally able to begin processing some of my emotions on the topic of death.

 Lear presented the poem Six Young Men by Ted Hughes, which speaks of inevitable nonexistence.
 The poem’s subject is a photograph taken of six men shortly before they fought and ultimately died during the First World War.

 The celluloid of a photograph holds them well -

 Six young men, familiar to their friends.

 This photograph have not wrinkled the faces or the hands.